first published on 24 May 2012,

 Interpreting Lochmariaquer in 2012, an early discovery was of a near-Pythagorean triangle with sides 18, 19 and 6.
-This year I found that triangle as between the start of the Erdevan A name special to Carnac's three successive groups of parallel rows of stones, starting above Carnac called Le Menec, Kermario, and Kerlescan and another found near Erdevan. near An extensive megalithic complex in southern Brittany, western France, predating the British megalithic..
-But how did this work on cosmic N:N+1 triangles get started?
+This year (2018) I found that triangle as between the start of the Erdevan Alignments near Carnac.
+But how did our work on cosmic N:N+1 triangles get started?

-Robin Heath’s earliest work, A Key to Stonehenge (1993) placed his The right-angled triangle within which the lengths of the two longer sides are the relative proportions of the solar and lunar years. within a sequence of three right-angled triangles which could easily be constructed using one Any unit of length 2.7-2.73 feet long, after Alexander Thom discovered 2.72 ft and 2.722 ft as units within the geometry within the megalithic monuments of Britain and Brittany. per lunar month.
+Robin Heath’s earliest work, A Key to Stonehenge (1993) placed his Lunation Triangle within a sequence of three right-angled triangles which could easily be constructed using one megalithic yard per lunar month.
 These would then have been useful in generating some key lengths proportional to the lunar year:

 - the number of lunar months in the solar year,

 - the number of lunar orbits in the solar year and

 - the length of the eclipse year in 30-day months.

 all in lunar months.
 These triangles are to be constructed using the number series 11, 12, 13, 14 so as to form N:N+1 triangles (see figure 1).